wingify/please.js/README.md

 **defaults** `please.defaults( objectHash )`

-Sets the default `targetWindow` to send message to, the `targetOrigin` of that window, and a test for conditions under which communication should be allowed.
+Sets the default `targetWindow` to send message to, the `targetOrigin` of that window, and a test for conditions under which communication should be sourceOrigin.

 ```javascript
 please.defaults({